2018 NHL Global Series

 New York Rangers vs. EV Zug -- Bossard Arena, Zug, Switzerland

-Mike Rupp, Callahan, Anisimov and Fedotenko each scored goals, but it wasn't enough for the Rangers in their 8-4 loss to EV Zug.
+Mike Rupp, Callahan, Anisimov and Fedotenko each scored goals, but it wasn't enough for the Rangers in an 8-4 loss to EV Zug.

 Tuesday, Oct.
 4